-Trump unloads on Biden, 'left-wing political violence' in 'Democrat-run cities' ahead of Kenosha trip

-'The violence is fueled by the rhetoric of far-left politicians,' Trump said during a press briefing
+Trump appears to back claim suspected teen gunman acted in self-defense, rips 'left-wing political violence'

+'He was in very big trouble,' Trump said.
+'He probably would have been killed.'

-Ahead of his trip to Wisconsin, President Trump tore into Democratic presidential nominee Joe Biden and other Democrats, accusing them of stoking “left-wing political violence” in cities across the nation.
+Ahead of his trip to Wisconsin, President Trump embraced the claim that the teenager accused of fatally shooting two protesters and injuring another in Kenosha last week was acting in self-defense – as he tore into Democratic presidential nominee Joe Biden and other Democrats and accused them of stoking “left-wing political violence.”

+During a White House press briefing, Trump appeared to support the claim that 17-year-old Kyle Rittenhouse was acting in self-defense.
+He said the teenager tripped and that “he probably would have been killed” if he hadn’t use used his weapon.

+The defendant's legal team claim he was acting in self-defense.
+Social media video shows Rittenhouse, who has been charged with murder, being chased before he fell and fired at his pursuers.

-Repeating claims made during last week’s GOP convention, Trump sought to tie Biden and his party to the unrest across the country amid protests over racial injustice and police brutality, noting that the unrest is happening in "Democrat-run cities."
+Also on Monday, the president also sought to tie Biden and the Democrats to the unrest across the country amid protests over racial injustice and police brutality, noting that the unrest is happening in "Democrat-run cities."

-“The violence is fueled by the rhetoric of far-left politicians,” Trump said during a press briefing at the White House.
-“The rioters and Joe Biden have a side and they’re both on the side of the radical left.”
+“The violence is fueled by the rhetoric of far-left politicians,” Trump said.
+“The rioters and Joe Biden have a side, and they’re both on the side of the radical left.”

+Biden released a statement after the press conference slamming Trump over his comments on Rittenhouse.

+“Tonight, the president declined to rebuke violence," the former vice president said.
+"He wouldn't even repudiate one of his supporters who is charged with murder because of his attacks on others.
+He is too weak, too scared of the hatred he has stirred to put an end to it.”

-Trump’s comments come a day before he is expected to travel to Kenosha, Wisc., a city that is reeling from protests over the police shooting of Jacob Blake, a Black man who was shot seven times in the back after police responded to a call about a domestic dispute.
+Trump’s comments come a day before he is expected to travel to Kenosha, Wis., a city that is reeling from protests over the police shooting of Jacob Blake, a Black man who was shot seven times in the back after police responded to a call about a domestic dispute and the shootings of protesters.

-Demonstrators are calling for the officer who authorities say shot Blake -- Rusten Sheskey -- to be fired and face attempted murder charges.
-The president's visit also comes more than a week after authorities say 17-year-old Kyle Rittenhouse, from northern Illinois, shot and killed two protesters (the defendant's legal team claim he was acting in self-defense).
+Demonstrators are calling for the Officer Rusten Sheskey who shot Blake to be fired and face attempted murder charges.
+Blake was paralyzed from the waist down because of the shooting.

 PATRIOT PRAYER LEADERS SAYS PORTLAND SHOOTING VICTIM SUPPORTED GROUP

-During the press briefing, Trump weighed in on that incident and appeared to support the claim that Rittenhouse was acting in self-defense – saying that the teenager tripped and that “he probably would have been killed” if he hadn’t use used his weapon.

-Blake's death has ignited new demonstrations against racial injustice and police brutality months after George Floyd’s death while being detained by Minneapolis police officers touched off a wider reckoning on race.
+Blake's shooting has ignited new demonstrations against racial injustice and police brutality months after George Floyd’s death while being detained by Minneapolis police officers touched off a wider reckoning on race.

-Both the mayor of Kenosha and Wisconsin Gov. Tony Evers, a Democrat, said they believe Trump's visit comes at a bad time.
+The mayor of Kenosha and Wisconsin Gov. Tony Evers, a Democrat, said they believe Trump's visit comes at a bad time.
 Evers sent Trump a letter urging him not to come, saying the visit “will only delay our work to overcome division and move forward together.”

-Trump will not be meeting with Blake’s family during his trip to Kenosha, saying during the press briefing on Monday that the family’s lawyer wanted to be on the phone and the president “didn’t think that was appropriate.”
+Trump will not be meeting with Blake’s family during his trip to Kenosha because the family’s lawyer wanted to be on the phone and the president “didn’t think that was appropriate.”
+The Blake family's legal team confirmed that in a statement Monday night.

 The president and other Republicans have sought to heap the blame for the violence and turmoil in cites on far-left groups like Antifa and have attempted to tie Biden in with the more radical wing of the Democratic Party amid the unrest.